xianlinbox/daily_practise/databricks/de-databricks-2.md

    automatically adapts to data changes and query patterns.
 Define CLUSTERING BY (col1, col2) during CREATE TABLE.
 Run OPTIMIZE periodically to trigger clustering.
 3. Vaccum: Removes data files that are no longer referenced by the Delta Lake transaction log.
 VACUUM table_name RETAIN 7 HOURS; (Requires a RETAIN clause for safety, default is 7 days).
 Use with caution!
+There is retentionDurationCheck check featrure to avoid data loss.
 4. Photon Engine: Databricks' native vectorized query engine
 5. Caching: